 Israel’s children continue to return.
-With a mere 600,000 living in Israel in 1948, nearly 6.8 million Jewish people now inhabit the land.
+With a mere 600,000 living in Israel in 1948, 7.021 million Jewish people now inhabit the land according to the Israel Ministry of Foreign Affairs.
 Hosea prophesied,

 “’They shall walk after the Lord.
 He will roar like a lion.
 When He roars, then His sons shall come trembling from the west; they shall come trembling like a bird from Egypt, like a dove from the land of Assyria.
 And I will let them dwell in their houses,’ Says the Lord.”
 (Hos.
 11:11).

 The rise of targeted anti-Semitic terrorism over the past five years triggered yet another surge in Jewish people making aliyah (a return) to the Land of Israel.

 The re-population of the modern State of Israel is indeed miraculous, but not without precedent.
 Isaiah’s prophecy in chapter sixty-six—as is often the case in prophetic declarations—has both a short and long-term fulfillment.